 Do you want a system you can set up yourself (with no technical skills necessary)?
 If so, SimpliSafe, Frontpoint, or Brinks may be the way to go.
-Or would you prefer a more classic experience with professional installation?
-For that, classic brands like ADT and Vivint offer that.
+Or would you prefer one of the industry’s best systems with professional installation?
+For that, classic brands like ADT and Vivint are worthwhile options.

 Did You Know: According to AARP, the majority of people aged 50 and over want to remain in their current home and community.
 In fact, much of the increased interest in DIY home security systems is driven by older people living alone, and by relatives who can use the systems to check in on loved ones remotely.1

-Next, think about special features that’ll be of use to seniors, like a medical alert system, hazard sensors (water leak detectors, smoke and CO monitors, etc.), and security cameras.
+Next, think about special features that’ll be of use to seniors, like a top-notch medical alert system, hazard sensors (water leak detectors, smoke and CO monitors, etc.), and security cameras.
 Installing security cameras can be an easy way to check on seniors living alone, since the best cameras in the industry all allow remote access via a mobile app.
 Each of our top five home security systems for seniors offers environmental sensors to notify you of fire, flood, and more.
 They also each offer video cameras.
 And most of them have some form of alert system that can be used in the event of a medical emergency, like a panic button or a fall detection service.